2020

 Oxleas NHS Foundation Trust

-Concerns summary Mental health assessment failed to gather corroborative history and discharged patient to GP care without adequately considering suicidal ideation or providing a proper safety plan.
+Concerns summary (AI summary) Mental health assessment failed to gather corroborative history and discharged patient to GP care without adequately considering suicidal ideation or providing a proper safety plan.
 The Root Cause Analysis was unreliable, failing to identify these critical care problems.

 Winifred (Mary) Redfearn